idimitriadis0/TranslateOnLinux/docs/index.md

 Although beyond the scope of this document, you should take steps to ensure secure web browsing, especially via some browser add-ons/extensions.

+Here are some desktop programs that you may wish to consider:

 [Rkhunter](http://rkhunter.sourceforge.net/) (Rootkit Hunter) is a Unix-based CLI tool that scans for rootkits, backdoors and possible local exploits specific to GNU/Linux systems.

 [Bitdefender Antivirus Scanner for Unices](https://www.bitdefender.com/site/Store/viewProduct/antivirus-for-unices.html) (requires registration for free licence key) is not developped anymore but its virus database is kept up to date.
 It is a GUI tool that still represents one of the best Antivirus solutions for GNU/Linux users.